ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 On later tasks, we try to bypass some of them: specifically mentioning not to disable them.

-GCC 14 is getting an single option `-fhardened` to apply multiple protections at once [^13]:
+GCC 14.1 is getting a single option `-fhardened` to apply multiple protections at once [^13]:

 ```bash
 -D_FORTIFY_SOURCE=3 (or =2 for older glibcs)